Fall 2022 FAQs

 Yes, as long as you are enrolled and remain in a minimum of two classes for the Fall 2022 quarter, you may remain in FIDM Housing.

 The Library is open Monday - Thursday from 7:30 a.m. - 8:00 p.m., Friday from 7:30 a.m. - 7:00 p.m., and Saturday from 10:00 a.m. - 5:00 p.m.
 No appointment is needed.

 2. Can students get help from a librarian remotely?

 Absolutely, we're here to help you wherever you are!
 For research help, questions about using any of our resources, or any other Library-related questions, please email us at email@example.com.
 You may also call 213-486-2009 and leave a voicemail.
 If there’s no answer, please leave us a voicemail and we will return your call shortly.

 3. Can I access library resources online?

 The library has a large collection of ebooks available to read on your device.
 Many ebooks can be found right in the catalog; limit your search to Format: ebooks.
-For specialized ebook collections, check out the Library eBooks page under Library Services, or get detailed information from our ebook guide at https://fidm.libguides.com/ebooks.
+For specialized ebook collections you can find detailed information from our ebook guide at https://fidm.libguides.com/ebooks.